Vihananand/URL-Shortener/README.md

 - **Hero shortener** — paste a URL on the landing page and instantly get a `slicely.in/<code>` short link with one-click copy
 - **Dashboard** — manage all your links with search, sort, toggle active/inactive, delete, and copy-to-clipboard
 - **Create Link Modal** — custom slug support, URL validation, and a live `slicely.in/<slug>` preview
-- **Auth pages** — sign-in and sign-up forms with validation, password strength indicator, and loading states
+- **Auth pages** — secure sign-in and sign-up with email/password and Google OAuth support
-- **Animated stats bar** — count-up animation (1.2M links, 500M clicks, 50K users, 99.9% uptime) triggered on scroll
+- **Real-time analytics** — track clicks, active links, and engagement metrics
+- **Security** — integration with VirusTotal API for URL safety scanning
 - **Responsive Navbar** — scroll-aware frosted glass effect with a mobile hamburger menu
 - **Design system** — reusable `Button`, `Input`, `Modal`, `Badge`, and `CopyButton` primitives, all motion-animated